jpmorgan-payments/unicorn-finance/app/server/README.md

 ## Digital Signature

-For some JP Morgan APIs we need to use a digital signature.
+For some J.P.
+Morgan APIs we need to use a digital signature.
 We are using 'jose' nodejs package to generate a digital signature.

 ![Screenshot of digital signature flow](digitalSignature.png "Screenshot of digital signature flow")